-For 1 in 6 seniors in the U.S., hunger is a real struggle.
+For over 10 million older adults in the U.S., hunger is a real struggle.

 The Supplemental Nutrition Assistance Program (SNAP) is one of several food assistance benefits that help low-income individuals and families buy the food they need for good health.

-Learn key statistics about senior food insecurity and SNAP enrollment in this downloadable fact sheet about senior hunger.
+- Get the facts about SNAP and senior hunger: Learn key statistics about senior food insecurity and SNAP enrollment in this downloadable fact sheet.

 NCOA’s Senior SNAP Enrollment Initiative

-With generous support from the Walmart Foundation, we have awarded $1,150,000 in grant funding to over 30 community-based organizations across America for SNAP outreach and application assistance efforts.
+With generous support from the Walmart Foundation, we have awarded $2 million in grant funding to 40 community-based organizations across America for SNAP outreach and application assistance efforts.
+In total, these organizations will help 40,000 older adults submit their SNAP applications.
 NCOA provides strategic leadership, technical assistance, and training to help our broad network of partners use proven strategies to enroll older adults in SNAP.

 SNAP initiative partners